wneessen/apg-go/README.md

 ### Password length
 By default, apg-go will generate a password with a random length between 12 and 20 characters.
 If you want to be more specific, you can use the `-m` and `-x` parameters to override the defaults.
-Let's assume you want a single complex password with a length of exactly 32 characters, you can do so by
+Let's assume you want a single complex password with a length of exactly 32 characters you can do so by
 running:
 ```shell
 $ ./apg-go -n 1 -C -m 32 -x 32